Expat portrait: Douglas Arnott, professional translator, Chairman of the RBIF

-There are some people who quietly go about their business in the background, almost as an “éminence grise”.
-They work away and live their everyday lives, whilst improving the fortunes of others.
+There are some people who quietly go about their business in the background, almost as an “éminence grise.”
+They work away and live their everyday lives while improving the fortunes of others.

-Today you’re a father to three children, owner of a significant translation agency and also chairman of one of the largest charity foundations.
+Today, you’re a father to three children, the owner of a significant translation agency, and the chairman of one of the largest charity foundations.
 Twenty years ago, is this where you thought you would be today?

 You are renowned for your precision and high professional standards.
 Did you start your career here in Hungary?